-SDSU is currently working with local school districts to retrieve state test results for P-12 students taught by the completers of our educator preparation programs.
+SDSU works with local school districts to retrieve a sample of state test results for P-12 students taught by the completers of our educator preparation programs.
 The state of South Dakota uses the Measures of Academic Progress (MAP) to monitor the impact of teachers on student learning.
 The state also uses the Danielson Observation Framework to measure teaching effectiveness in the classroom.
-It is our plan to utilize these two tools to report on these two CAEP components.

 |World Languages - French||0||0||0|